pgEdge/pgedge/cli/help/cluster-replication-begin.md

     ./pgedge cluster replication-begin CLUSTER_NAME <flags>

 ## DESCRIPTION
-    Add all tables in the database to replication on every node
+    Add all tables in the database to replication on every node.

 ## POSITIONAL ARGUMENTS
     CLUSTER_NAME